M-Talha-Jabbar/WebAPIs-Asp.NetCore5/README.md

 ### 2. IActionResult
 - The IActionResult return type is appropriate when multiple ActionResult return types are possible in an action.
 The ActionResult types represent various HTTP status codes.
-- For example, if you want to return NotFound, OK, Redirect, etc. data from your action method then you need to use IActionResult as the return type from your action method.
+- For example, if you want to return OK(200), Created(201), Accepted(202), BadRequest(400), NotFound(404), Redirect, etc. data from your action method then you need to use IActionResult as the return type from your action method.

 ### 3. ActionResult&lt;T&gt; (ActionResult with Type)
 - It is the combination of ActionResult and Specific type.